-- Safety and Trust.
+- Relationships.
+The way in which two or more people regard and behave toward each other. - Responsibility.
+An obligation to behave in accordance with social norms and being held accountable for one's actions. - · Safety and Trust.
 Community members need a sense of safety and trust to connect with one another. - Honor.
 Members interact with fairness and integrity and acknowledge their personal responsibility for their actions. - Openness.
 Community members feel free to share their thoughts and feelings. - Respect.
 To bond as a community, members must feel they are valued and respected as individuals, and they must respond respectfully to one another - Empowerment.
 A sense of empowerment is a crucial element and a desired outcome of being a member of a community.
 Community support enables members to gain a new view of themselves and a new sense of confidence in their abilities.
 When used as an intervention measure to address inappropriate student behavior, restorative circles empower community members to take responsibility for the well-being of others; prevent or deal with conflict before it escalates; address underlying factors that lead youth to engage in inappropriate behavior and build resiliency; increase the pro-social skills of participants, particularly those who have harmed others; and provide wrongdoers with the opportunity to be accountable to those they have harmed and enable them to repair the harm to the extent possible.
 A circle can also be used in response to a particular issue that affects the school community. - Collaborative Negotiation: Using the collaborative negotiation process enables an individual to talk through an issue or conflict directly with the person with whom he/she disagrees to arrive at a mutually satisfactory resolution.
 Training in collaborative negotiation includes learning active listening and other conflict resolution communication skills. - Peer Mediation: An impartial, third party mediator (in a school, a student who has been trained to serve as a peer mediator) facilitates the negotiation process between conflicting parties so they can come to a mutually satisfactory resolution.
 Mediation recognizes that there is validity to conflicting points of view that disputants bring to the table and helps disputants work out a solution that meets both sets of needs.
 Disputants must choose to use mediation and must come to the process willingly.
 Mediation is not used where one individual has been victimized (for example, in cases of harassment or bullying) by another. - Formal Restorative Conference: A conference is facilitated by an individual who has received specific training in bringing together individuals who have acknowledged causing harm with those who have been harmed.
 Regardless of the circumstances, the mental and physical health, safety, and welfare of the individual who was harmed are of paramount importance when considering this option in a school setting.
 Both sides may bring supporters to the circle who have also been affected by the incident.
 The purpose of the conference is for the harm-doer and the harmed to understand each other's perspective and come to a mutual agreement that will repair the harm as much as it is able to be repaired.
-A formal restorative conference in conjunction with a teacher removal or a principal or superintendent suspension) or may be used as a disciplinary intervention to address misconduct that does not require teacher removal or suspension.
+A formal restorative conference may be used as an intervention in conjunction with or in lieu a disciplinary response depending on circumstances (e.g., a student participates in a formal restorative conference in conjunction with a principal or superintendent suspension).